madhumurthy16/rg-landing-page/README.md

 # Getting Started

-Fork and clone the repository to your local machine Navigate into the App directory on your client using the cd command. <span style="color:#fafafa">cd my-app</span> Install dependencies by using the <span style="color:#fafafa">npm install</span> command in the terminal Run the command <span style="color:#fafafa">npm start</span>.
+Clone the repository to your local machine.

+Navigate into your App directory on your machine using the command: <span style="color:#fafafa">cd my-app</span>.

+Install dependencies by using the <span style="color:#fafafa">npm install</span> command in the terminal.

+Run the command <span style="color:#fafafa">npm start</span>.
 Runs the app in development mode.

 Open http://localhost:3000 to view it in the browser.